fearofcode/photolesce/README.md

 The app is currently in its very early stages and is not ready for public use yet.

+It filters Flickr photos by a fixed amount of favorites to make sure most of the photos are of decent quality.
+Otherwise, the timeline winds up being inundated with too many mediocre photos amongst the good ones.
+Currently, this threshold is 5.
+In order to keep the app simple, this is not currently a user-configurable setting.

 Getting started
 ---------------